Sandalj Hranić: Assassination of Pavle and most powerful nobleman

-At the beginning of February 1426 a special ceremony was dedicated to Duke Sandalj and Duchess Jelena in Dubrovnik, when they attended the feast of Saint Blaise, the city's patron saint.
+At the beginning of February 1426, a special ceremony was dedicated to Duke Sandalj and Duchess Jelena in Dubrovnik, when they attended the feast of Saint Blaise, the city's patron saint.
 Sandalj often had conflicts with King Stephen Tvrtko II, even refusing to attend his wedding to the Hungarian-born Dorothy Garai in 1428.

 Death and legacy

+From 1419 Sandalj became the most powerful man in the Kingdom of Bosnia and remained so to his death.
 Sandalj died childless in 1435.
 He was succeeded by his nephew Stjepan Vukčić Kosača, son of his brother Vukac.

 Fine believes that Sandalj was most likely the person who killed Musa Çelebi, who was inspiration for epic hero Musa Kesedžija, or contributed significantly to his murder, and should have been the epic hero attributed with fighting and killing Musa, rather than Marko Kraljević.